Yep, Syria. Not all is bad with Syria but things do take a turn.

 When the kings of Israel and Judah go up against the king of Syria, the king of Israel is injured and becomes sick.

 This chapter opens with a bit of a coup staged by Elisha, presumably under God’s orders.
 He has a servant anoint one of the commanders as the king of Israel and tells him that he must strike down the current king because of the words of God concerning Ahab and Jezebel.

 The coup is carried out in short time and Jehu has killed and usurped the king of Israel, and also killed the king of Judah, not sure why he did that one.
 Then he goes for Jezebel as had been promised and he has some men who were around her but with him throw her off the building she was in.
 They leave the body there for a while and there isn’t even enough left to identify her, at which point Jehu recites the prophesy that Elijah had delivered about her on God’s behalf.

 Then Jehu really gets to killing people.
 He sends out letters to have SEVENTY sons of Ahab who were in other towns killed and their heads returned.
 He sets about killing every descendant in his vicinity and even kills a bunch of Ahaziah’s (king of Judah) relatives.
 He tops it all off by killing every worshiper of Baal by telling them that he’s going to have a big offering and a big service and that all worshipers are required to be there.
 He even threatens to kill any of the guards who lets someone escape.

-For this, God rewards him by saying that his house will rule until the fourth generation, but he does’t follow God “with all his heart” and so instead of dethroning him, God lets Syria chips away at the kingdom.
+For this, God rewards him by saying that his house will rule until the fourth generation, but he doesn’t follow God “with all his heart” and so instead of dethroning him, God lets Syria chip away at the kingdom.